babylonlabs-io/networks/bbn-1/integration/staking-backend.md

 The list of covenant emulation committee members is a global parameter, and the signer servers are shared among all instances of the staking back-ends.

-## Back-End Staking System Components
+## BackEnd Staking System Components

 ### [Staking Indexer](https://github.com/babylonlabs-io/staking-indexer)